DemonicAK/Italics-all-themes/README.md

 This extension enables italics support for all themes in Visual Studio Code, except for those themes that explicitly mention "(no italics)" in their name.

+## Prerequisites

+Before using this extension, ensure that:

+1. You have a font installed and set in VS Code that supports italics.
+2. Your VS Code settings are configured to use this font.

+Without a font that supports italics, you won't see the italic styling even if the extension is active.

+To set a font in VS Code:

+1. Open Settings (File > Preferences > Settings)
+2. Search for "Font Family"
+3. Add or ensure your chosen font (that supports italics) is listed in the "Font Family" field

+Popular coding fonts with italic support include:

+- Fira Code
+- JetBrains Mono
+- Source Code Pro
+- Cascadia Code

 ## Features

 - Automatically applies italics to various code elements across all supported themes